eficode-academy/terraform-fundamentals/04-Using-Terraform-Functions-and-Other-Commands.md

    ```

-### Conclusion
+### Congratulations!

 This hands-on session with Terraform's built-in functions and commands provides a deeper understanding of how to dynamically manage and manipulate data within Terraform configurations.

 To read more of Terraform's functions and to see a complete list of available functions, visit the [Terraform Documentation on Functions](https://www.terraform.io/language/functions).